JingOS-team/plasma-nm/README.md

 # Plasma-nm

-Network-related settings of plasma-settings for JingOS.
-Contains wifi and vpn functions.
+wifi module of plasma-settings for JingOS.
-Based on the kde open source project: https://invent.kde.org/plasma/plasma-nm.git